Posted inNews

 Ninety One: Unlocking global credit income opportunities

-“Now is the time to diversify away from the US to Europe and also to take advantage of opportunities in specialist, alternative credit assets such as investment grade CLOs, agency MBOs and bank debt,” he said.
+“Now is the time to diversify away from the biggest, best-known markets and to take advantage of opportunities in specialist, alternative credit assets such as CLOs, hybrid securities, as well as bank debt,” he said.

-Fund manager Harar (pictured) takes a bottom-up view to rotate into the most attractive individual securities from the entire credit universe to achieve a smoother return profile compared with traditional credit strategies.
+Fund manager Harar (pictured) takes a bottom-up view to rotate into the most attractive individual securities from the entire credit universe.
+In addition to finding the best value across the credit universe, his aim is also to achieve a smoother return profile compared with traditional credit strategies.

-“Investors tend to be anchored to US credit given its market weighting, but yield spreads are now the most compressed for two decades,” said Harar.
+“Investors tend to be anchored to US credit given its market weighting, but up until very recently yield spreads were the most compressed for two decades,” said Harar.

 Instead, investors should take advantage of opportunities from a huge dispersion in spreads across credit markets.